For more information about our program, please contact Tracy D. Foote, our program coordinator, at (352) 333-5984.

 Resident training affords close interaction among all residents and faculty and provides more opportunity for individual instruction.
 This will allow us to have just the right balance between freedom of action by the residents and supervision by the faculty while maintaining an emphasis on quality patient care.

 Each curriculum is tailored to the individual resident's specific areas of interest, strengths and academic needs.
-In addition to general obstetrics and gynecology, our program includes rotations through all of the subspecialties, including maternal-fetal medicine (high-risk pregnancy), gynecologic oncology, reproductive endocrinology and infertility, and female pelvic medicine and reconstructive surgery.
+In addition to general obstetrics and gynecology, our program includes rotations through all of the subspecialties, including maternal-fetal medicine (high-risk pregnancy), gynecologic oncology, reproductive endocrinology and infertility, Family Planning, and female pelvic medicine and reconstructive surgery.
 Our full-service obstetrics/gynecology clinic will provide a wide range of experience and pathology.

 We are committed to innovative methods of teaching obstetrics and gynecology to enhance the educational experience and to facilitate each resident’s learning style.
 We are firmly committed to helping you achieve your full professional and personal potential within an atmosphere of support and mutual respect.